pintchom/Olarm/README.md

 A dual micro-controller alarm clock that only shuts up when you physically lift your toothbrush from its stand

 # Parts
-- 2x Raspberry pi pico W
+- Raspberry pi pico W
+- ESP32-C3 (for smaller nicer case)
-- 1x Mono jack speaker
+- 1x Mono audio jack speaker
 - 1x Magnetic latch

 # CircuitPython Sound Server Component